cookies-xor-cream/HugoTest/content/posts/poetry/wip/autoarsonous.md

+---
+tags: ['Parisa']
-Autoarson For Chemical Potential
+title: Autoarsonous Chemical Potential
-Not For Abundance Of Temperature, But For Revival As Fuel
+date: 2023-05-29
+---

+Not for abundance of temperature, but for revival as fuel

 Gracious indignation,
 came as hellish immolation,